-The Interim Director and four deputy directors provide leadership at the Institute.
+The Director and four deputy directors provide leadership at the Institute.

-Professor Bruce Whitelaw is Interim Director and Professor of Animal Biotechnology.
+Professor Bruce Whitelaw is Director of the Roslin Institute and Professor of Animal Biotechnology.

 Professor Whitelaw was Head of Division of Developmental Biology at the Institute for 12 years.